cloudfoundry/java-buildpack-dependency-builder/README.md

 # Java Buildpack Dependency Builders
 This project automates the building and publication of Java Buildpack dependency artifacts.

+**NOTE:**  OpenJDK is the only dependency that is actually built via this repository.
+For the rest of the dependencies, this repository serves as the automation of caching them in the Java Buildpack's respository.

 ## Replicating Repository
 To host the Java Buildpack dependency artifacts on your own server, first download the artifacts and `index.yml` files as described below, make them available at suitable locations on a web server, and then fork the Java buildpack and update its [repository configuration](https://github.com/cloudfoundry/java-buildpack/blob/master/docs/extending-repositories.md#configuration) to point at the web server.